suryakala1508/campaign-events/NOTES.md

 If the underlying data says that opened should still be 250,000 or higher but the dashboard shows 248,000 then new delivery events arriving will naturally increase the number.

-The more suspisious change is opened going down fmo 250,000 to 248,000.I check the underlying data and how the metric is calculated.
+The more suspisious change is opened going down from 250,000 to 248,000.
+I check the underlying data and how the metric is calculated.